 Our Analysis and Test Results

 For the most part, the Prest is easy to use compared to many of the pressure cookers we tested.
-Its interface is clear and easy to follow, the lid secures on easily, and the pressure release valve is relatively easy to release (just be safe and use a wooden spoon, so your hand doesn't get anywhere near the ensuing burst of steam).
+Its interface is clear and easy to follow, the lid secures on easily, and the pressure release valve is relatively easy to release (be safe and use a wooden spoon, so your hand doesn't get near the ensuing burst of steam).

-We do have a few small complaints, however.
+We do have a few minor complaints, however.
 The first is that there isn't any convenient storage for the lid when it's not in place.
-Many other models have a slot in one of the handles that can hold the lid vertically while you saute your veggies or serve your meal.
-This may seem minor, but it feels quite luxurious to not have to hold the lid in one hand while you stir or serve with the other.
-Additionally, the LCD screen on the control panel is quite small, so those that require reading glasses may have trouble reading it unaided.
+Many other models have a slot in one handle that can hold the lid vertically while you saute your veggies or serve your meal.
+This may seem minor, but it feels pretty luxurious not to have to hold the lid in one hand while you stir or serve with the other.
+Additionally, the LCD screen on the control panel is relatively small, so those that require reading glasses may have trouble reading it unaided.

-While we generally didn't find cooking performance to be a very differentiating aspect of these machines (pressure cooking is a fairly consistent cooking method, so the difference between models tends to be small), the Presto found its way into the upper echelon in our tests.
-This is largely due to its ability to cook very tender meat (the ribs we made fell off the bone), one thing that can often be challenging for pressure cookers.
-We also found the saute mode to be quite effective — a vital characteristic for making one-pot meals.
+While we generally didn't find cooking performance very different across machines (pressure cooking is a fairly consistent method), the Presto found its way into the upper echelon in our tests.
+This is mainly due to its ability to cook very tender meat (the ribs we made fell off the bone), one thing that can often be challenging for pressure cookers.
+We also found the saute mode quite effective — a vital characteristic for making one-pot meals.

 One slight weakness we found with this model was its rice cooking.
 The rice came out very tender but a bit moist and sticky; those looking for fluffier rice may be slightly disappointed.

 Ease of Cleaning

-Largely thanks to a nonstick pot that is certified by the manufacturer as dishwasher safe, we found the Presto to be one of the easiest models to clean of the many we tested.
+Largely thanks to a nonstick pot certified by the manufacturer as dishwasher safe, we found the Presto to be one of the easiest models to clean of the many we tested.